pip-services/pip-services-docs/content/en/net/commons/run/fixed_rate_timer.md

 #### Delay
-Gets initial delay before the timer is triggered for the first time.
+Gets the initial delay before the timer is triggered for the first time.
 > `public` int Delay { get; set; }

 #### Interval
-Gets periodic timer triggering interval.
+Gets the periodic timer triggering interval.
 > `public` int Interval { get; set; }

 #### IsStarted
-Checks if the timer is started.
+Checks if the timer has started.
-True if the timer is started and false if it is stopped.
+True if the timer has started and false if it has stopped.

 > `public` bool IsStarted [ get, private set ]